christophrus/puzzling-the-universe-part-1-the-devine-germany/README.md

 1. We are living in a computer simulation
 2. Everything is connected
 3. Everything is encrypted
-4. Some key things a reversed
+4. Some key things are reversed
 5. Entities from an upper reality are sending us tiny pieces of a huge puzzle through all kinds of media
 6. If we solve the puzzle, we are getting granted full control over the simulation